yoniblum/ENG4000-Team-A-F/README.md

 ### [Sprint Planning](docs/sprint-planning.md)
 Define what can be delivered in the sprint and how that work will be achieved.
 * ["Daily" Scrum Planning](docs/sprint-planning.md)
-The Daily Scrum is a 15-minute time-boxed event for the Development Team.
-At it, the Development Team plans work for the next 24 hours.
+The Stand Up (Daily Scrum) is a 30-minute time-boxed event for the Project Team.
+At it, the Project Team discusses what was done in the last 48 hours and goes over what will be done in the next 48 hours.

 ### [Sprint Review Plan](docs/sprint-review.md)
 Address backlog and decide what to move over to upcoming sprint i.e. Did we get the work done, and what feature will move our product forward?